 By knowing these crucial stages, you’ll know where to focus your time and effort and ensure a successful build.
 Get them right and you dramatically increase the likelihood of a successful build.

-Let us know in the comments section below what you think the most important stage of a shipping container home build is!
+Tell us what you think the most important stage of a shipping container home build is in the comments below!